TV Tropes Needs Your Help

 - Dragon Lady: Her furthest-Hidden Depths, which is her family persona.
 She tries to renounce it in the later parts of the series, but she gets into massive trouble.

 - Happily Adopted... into The Mafia.

 - Kissing Cousins: Subverted with Kyo.
 Though both their families were former Amano clans who betrayed their affiliation for political power, Chiharu and Kyo are not cousins by blood.
-Plus, they didn't have a kiss as it was an arrangement and Chicharu being Kyo's girlfriend was an act from him.
+Plus, they didn't have a kiss as it was an arrangement and Chiharu being Kyo's girlfriend was an act from him.

-- It's All My Fault: Blames herself for doing absolutely nothing to help out Youna after her Sanity Slippage.
+- It's All My Fault: Blames herself for doing absolutely nothing to help out Hana after her Sanity Slippage.
 Though she can't act out on her regrets until Dougal already has done all the saving that she wanted to try and do.

 - Muggle Best Friend: Subverted: her friends certainly think that she's a muggle, but she has Kaname to tell her things.
 Played straight from Barrier of Horizon onwards except of course for her alraune ascendance.

-- Plant Person: Descended from Amano alraunes.
+- Plant Person: Halway there: she's descended from Amano alraunes.

 - The Power of Friendship: Her reasons for acting: she wants to ward Shoumi and Eina off her friends.